-If you have gone through the blog already, let’s test your understanding of Subjunctive Verbs on the GMAT with this practice question 1.
-Do not forget to solve practice question 2 here – GMAT Subjunctive Verbs – Practice Question #2.
+If you have gone through the blog already, let’s test your understanding with this practice question 1.
+Do not forget to solve the practice question 2 here – https://blog.gmatwhiz.com/gmat-verbal-sc-subjunctive-verbs-pq2/

 Question –